 Most Americans are terrible at saving money.
 The average American only saves around 3% of their income, according to MarketWatch.
 Don’t expect to build wealth with a savings rate anywhere near that low.

-Instead, start by creating a budget.
+Instead, start by creating a budget (we recommend using Personal Capital).
 It doesn’t need to be fancy or complicated; in the beginning, keep it as simple as possible.
 Map out your monthly expenses and your irregular expenses.
 As a student, your income may be irregular as well, with much of your income for the year generated during the summer months.
 Set aside some of that income for a small emergency fund and split the rest between expenses and investments.